m8b-dev/ether-binder/CONTRIBUTING.md

   }
   ```
 - Where applies use `?` and `??` operators instead of `if`, unless that would significantly decease readability
+- No `expression OR expression`, like `$foo or fooIsFalse();`
+- Line limit is soft, but avoid exceeding 120 characters per line. \t counts as 4 characters.

 ### Other codebase rules